Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-project.md

 ## Flex Project Proposal
   * Due W11D1 at 9am
-  * Similar to other projects, proposal will be written in a repo
+  * Similar to your JavaScript project, the proposal will be written as a `README.md` in a repo.
     * **Only one repo needed per team**
   * Submit on Jobberwocky, even though only one repo needed, **every team member still needs to submit on Jobberwocky.**
     * Please share **only one** [flex scorecard](https://docs.google.com/spreadsheets/d/18tWMvVYWXgPqz0g7MwKQ3EGWKczxQaeTuISgfo34PqM/edit?usp=sharing) amongst all of your group members.
 Each group member should submit **the same scorecard URL** in Jobberwocky.